Starting your own business can be an exciting and challenging time.

 - Identify ways of financing your business venture.

-- Seek financial support i.e. Contact your Local Enterprise Office; seek loan options from your bank/credit union.
+- Seek financial support i.e. contact your local County Enterprise Board; seek loan options from your bank/credit union.

-Step 6 Estimte your selling price and plan how you will achieve sales
+Step 6 Estimate your selling price and plan how you will achieve sales

 - Taking the above factors into consideration, estimate your selling price.